This post is also available in:

 Have you ever wondered what it’s like to be a taxi driver in Japan?
-Getting a taxi in Tokyo is definitely a luxury for me but the few times I’ve taken one, I often find myself wondering what kind of people they meet, and how much of the local area they know, and what their day is like.
+Getting a taxi in Tokyo is a luxury for most people.
+Aside from the benefits of a convenient transportation medium, you receive some interesting information about Tokyo’s hidden gems and local areas from their taxi drivers.

-Many taxi companies are looking for non-Japanese drivers to help bring language skills and adaptability to the job!
-Your understanding of other cultures and customs, paired together with Japanese hospitality culture makes for a wonderful driver.
+Taxi drivers can be good conversationalists and can offer some form of comfort to their passengers.
+Hence, many taxi companies are also looking for non-Japanese drivers to help bring language skills and adaptability to the job!
+Your understanding of other cultures and customs and Japanese hospitality culture makes for a wonderful driver.

-Being a taxi driver in Japan is a very well paid, respected profession, with the freedom of movement.
-Many people compare it to part-time driving for Uber but depending on your hard work you can earn up to 10 million yen per year!
-In comparison the average salary of a taxi driver in America is 36,300 USD.
-Also. if you are someone who doesn’t fancy the idea of being stuck in an office all day, maybe navigating the streets in a taxi is the job for you!
+Being a taxi driver in Japan is a very well-paid, respected profession, with the freedom of movement.
+Many people compare it to part-time driving for online reservation taxi companies such as S.RIDE or TAXI GO but depending on your hard work you can earn up to 10 million yen per year!
+In comparison, the average salary of a taxi driver in America is 36,300 USD.
+If you are someone who doesn't fancy the idea of being stuck in an office all day, maybe navigating the streets in a taxi is the job for you!
+With this in mind, here are some additional benefits of being a taxi driver!

-With the taxi shift schedule, you can have a fulfilling private life!
+You can have a fulfilling private life with a convenient taxi shift schedule!
 Have 233 days off per year!
-It depends on the company but one system, for example, allows you to work every other day, and only requires you to work 11 or 12 days a month.
-You get two days off a week (including the rest day after the night shift) and can take off up to four consecutive days off twice a month.
+It depends on the company but one system, for example, allows you to work every other day and only requires you to work 11 or 12 days a month.
+You get two days off a week (including the rest day after the night shift) and can take up to four consecutive days off twice a month.
 This flexible work schedule is unique to taxi drivers who can make the most of their private time this way!

 Sightsee At Work

-While it’s obviously not the same as going sightseeing yourself, you can learn more about the area, discover all the interesting spots and get local information while working as a taxi driver.
-Take your customers to and from sightseeing spots and enjoy traveling with tourists.
-You can also take a stroll and look around on your break and visit new areas you’ve never been to before.
+While it’s not the same as going sightseeing yourself, you can learn more about the area, discover all the interesting spots and better navigate local areas in Japan while working as a taxi driver.
+Have memorable conversations with your customers while taking them to and from sightseeing spots or make new connections by traveling with tourists.
+Additionally, you can also take a stroll around a Japanese town or city on your break and visit new areas you’ve never been to before.

-In order to work as a taxi driver you need to have a license and study the names and geography of the local area.
-This could be a great opportunity to learn more about the roads and famous spots in your area, you can always come back again to check them out and recommend them to your clients.
+To work as a taxi driver you need to have a license and study the names and geography of your designated local area.
+This could be a great opportunity to learn more about the roads and famous spots in your area, or even the stories behind certain buildings and historical places.
+You can always come back to visit any of these places during your shift with your customers and become a good source of information on Japanese places for tourists as well.

 Communication is Key

 If you are someone who has great communication skills then this might be just the job for you.
-The first priority may be ensuring the customer reaches their destination safely but communication is also very important.
-Through training and experience, you can learn how to make the customer feel comfortable through communication and hospitality.
-A lot of the non-Japanese drivers at taxi services say one way of connecting to clients is by talking about their home country!
+Your priority may be ensuring that the customer reaches their destination safely but communication, as we mentioned before, is also very important and beneficial for you to gain good connections.
+Through training and experience, you can learn how to make your customers feel comfortable through communication and hospitality.
+One way that most non-Japanese drivers at taxi services connect to clients is by talking about their home country!

 You are guaranteed a salary of over ¥300,000 per month after only 6 months after you start as a driver!
-And this salary will increase depending on how hard you work.
+This salary will increase depending on how hard you work.

 Foreigner-Friendly Companies With Thorough Support